anshvert/Insight/README.md

 Insight is just getting started!
 Here’s what’s on the horizon:

-- **Go Live**: Deploy to production with real PhonePe credentials for secure, live payments.
-- **User Accounts**: Implement user authentication and subscription management using Supabase to track premium users seamlessly.
 - **More AI Models**: Expand the model library with cutting-edge LLMs and enhance the chat experience with richer interactions.
-- **Landing Page**: Build a stunning landing page to market Insight and attract users, complete with demos and testimonials.
 - **Analytics Dashboard**: Add usage analytics for users to track their interactions and model performance.

 Got ideas?
-Let me know in the [issues](https://github.com/your-username/insight/issues) section!
+Let me know in the [issues](https://github.com/anshvert/insight/issues) section!

 ## 📜 License